Attribution and persistence

 - eVars set to expire by other measures will be copied to the authenticated profile.
 Note the value apple is persisted.

 - For the eVars that are persisted, no Instance metric is recorded.
 This means when using cross-device visitor identification, it is possible to see reports where the Unique Visits metric for an eVar value is larger than the Instance metric.

-The example below is a representation of how data is sent to Adobe Analytics when a customer authenticates on a new device, after having previously authenticated on a different device:
+The example below represents how data is sent to Adobe Analytics when a customer authenticates on a new device, after having previously authenticated on a different device.

-When the customer authenticates his or her id is matched to the previous 'authenticated' profile - 2947539300 .
+When the customer authenticates, they are matched to the previous 'authenticated' profile - 2947539300 .
 The profile used at the start of this visit ( 5477766334477 ) is no longer used and no data persists from the file.

 - Geo-Segmentation data is recorded based on the first hit of the visit and does not change for a single visit regardless of the device used.
 This means on a subsequent data connection on a new device, geo-Segmentation data is generally not included.

 - Technology columns such as browser, operating system, and color depth are recorded on the first hit of a visit.
-Like Geo-Segmentation values, they will not be copied to the stitched profile.
+Like Geo-Segmentation values, they are not copied to the stitched profile.

 - Marketing channels overwrite other channels on a subsequent data connection containing a first authentication for that device.